marcidy/micropython-uasyncio-webexample/README.rst

 You'll need the packages from https://github.com/marcidy/micropython-uasyncio-websockets and https://github.com/marcidy/micropython-uasyncio-http.
 I install them at the root of the filesystem (i.e. as /http and /websockets) but as long as they are in your import path on the device, they ought to work.

-note: these repos are being reworked as well as this one.
+note: I've added thses as submodules so cloning this repositroy and using ``git submodule update --recursive`` ought to work.

 /dev
 ----